ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ## Introduction to Gulp

-Gulp is a JavaScript task runner that will help to automate a time consuming tasks like CSS compressing, Sass compile, image optimization, or browser reload.
+Gulp is a JavaScript task runner that will help automate a time consuming tasks like CSS compressing, Sass compile, image optimization, or browser reload.

 Gulp giving you the tools to do some actions (tasks) for a specific need after something is happened, for example consider the following scenarios:

-- Every time you save a Sass file, compile Sass and output a minified CSS file.
+- Every time you save a Sass file, Gulp will compile Sass and output a minified CSS file.
-- When you add a new Image to the images folder, optimize this image and move it to a new dedicated folder.
+- When you add a new Image to the images folder, Gulp will optimize this image and move it to a new dedicated folder.
-- When you save a PHP or a Sass file, automatically reload the browser.
+- When you save a PHP or a Sass file, Gulp will automatically reload the browser.

 ### Gulp Setup